#Why do you need to enable virtualization technology?#

 Note: For some Lenovo laptop (Idea), there is a NOVO button to enter into system configuration.
 More details: Introduction to NOVO button

-Step 2.
 Look for virtualization technology (aka Intel VT or AMD-V) and enable it.
-At the end, save and restart the computer to apply the change.
+In the end, save and restart your computer to apply the change.

 Note: The BIOS settings for Intel VT or AMD-V are usually in the Chipset or Processor menus.
 The menu names may vary from this guide, the virtualization settings may be found in Security Settings or other non standard menu names.

-Note: Sometimes VT is exclusively occupied by 3rd-party software, click here for solution.
+Sometimes VT is exclusively occupied by 3rd-party software, click here for the solution.